 Northumbrian sea glass

-I use only genuine British sea glass in my jewellery.
-Some is evidence of the North East’s earlier industrial heritage and famous glass-works, a glass-making tradition carried on to this day by Sunderland’s National Glass Centre.
-Some comes from discarded bottles, decorative glassware, even industrial glass, which found its way into the sea.
-This sea glass has been shaped and frosted naturally, tumbled by the North Sea's waves over many years.
-It is washed up by the tide onto beaches along Northumbria's beautiful coastline where I collect it by hand.
-These unique 'sea gems' come in a variety of colours and textures, and some pieces are quite rare.
+The genuine British sea glass in my jewellery is formed from decorative glassware, discarded bottles, even industrial glass which found its way into the North Sea.
+Some is evidence of north-east England’s industrial heritage and famous glass-works, the glass-making tradition continued today by Sunderland’s National Glass Centre.
+The sea glass has been shaped and frosted naturally, tumbled by the North Sea's waves over many years, then washed up by the tide.
+I collect it by hand on beaches along Northumbria's beautiful coastline.
+These unique 'sea gems' come in a variety of colours and textures, some are quite rare.

 HANDCRAFTING A CABOCHON IN NATURAL BRITISH GEMSTONE:

-Though identifying rocks and minerals can sometimes be difficult due to the variety and often similarity, each stone I collect is identified to the best of my knowledge, supported by careful reference.
+Though identifying rocks and minerals can be difficult due to their variety, and often similarity, each stone I collect is identified to the best of my knowledge, supported by careful reference.
 I also follow UK guidelines on sustainable collection of natural resources, to preserve our natural environment.

 If you have any questions, please feel free to get in touch via my contact page.